 Sourcegraph Cody logo

-Sourcegraph Cody - AI Coding Assistant with Codebase Context
+Sourcegraph Cody: AI Coding Assistant with Codebase Context

 Sourcegraph Cody provides AI code assistance with deep repository context for chat, completions, edits, and agents.
 Supports VS Code, JetBrains, and enterprise deployments.